vanqure/rift/README.md

 ## Rift

+(not designed for production use, an old project of mine)

 Rift is a library that provides distributed caching, locking, and synchronized map storage using a unified API.

 ### Why Rift?